ctxppc/ctxppc.github.io/index.md

 ---

 # Welcome to my personal site!
-Hi, I‘m Constantino and I‘m a CS student and Swift developer in Brussels, Belgium.
-I like type theory, software security, and mathematical approaches to software engineering and I‘m particularly passionate about well-designed, accessible, performant native apps that respect the user and the user‘s privacy.
+Hi, I‘m Constantino and I‘m a cyber security engineer in Brussels, Belgium.
+I like type theory, software security, and mathematical approaches to secure software engineering.
+I‘m particularly passionate about well-designed, accessible, performant native apps that respect the user and the user‘s privacy.
 My other interests include linguistics and tennis 🥎.

 ## Some of my pastime projects
 Some of my ideas I‘ve been playing with recently (or less recently) are: